jgraph/www.diagrams.net-source/doc/faq/plugins.md

 To [permanently add plugins](/doc/faq/add-plugin.html), select a plugin from the list of built-in plugins via the _Add Plugin_ dialog, click _OK_ and then _Apply_ to save your changes.
 Make sure you reload diagrams.net in your browser tab after you permanently add or remove a plugin.

 <img src="/assets/img/blog/add-explore-plugin.png" style="width=100%;max-width:200px;height:auto;" alt="Add the explore plugin">

+**Note:** Plugins are not part of the core functionality of diagrams.net, they are intended as examples for developers to create additional functionality.

 The following plugins are available from the [diagrams.net Github repository](https://github.com/jgraph/drawio/tree/master/src/main/webapp/plugins).